ferrucc-io/ferruccio/content/projects.md

                   <h3 class="project-title">Magehash [Closed]</h3>
                 </a>
                 <div class="project-description">
-                    Static Asset Monitoring, to avoid Magecart attacks <a href="/magecart" class="project-link">more about it here</a>
+                    Static Asset Monitoring, to avoid Magecart attacks <a href="/magecart">more about it here</a>
                 </div>
                 <div class="project-meta">
                     <div style="margin-right: 0.4375rem;">October 2018</div>